zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 All the editors retreat the heart of the relic and gather the heart for the relic.
 (LANYA) All editors who paid off the craving of all the girl who had been concomitant This is a plant, this is a prophecy Nibbana
-“”
+""

 [APZ 177.5] (#apz177 .5) {#apz177 .5 .ref .apz} "Discreet Room Reason
 Even if there may not be a rash again.
-Efforting them from the same time Den, that there may be no reconquering.”
+Efforting them from the same time Den, that there may be no reconquering."

 [APZ 177.6] (#apz177 .6) {#apz177 .6 .ref .apz} "Due to Discreet Rooms
 If there is no means for the re-emergence of a trowek, they will be.
 In order not to have a redeemable, so that there may not be a bile again, that there may not be a bile.
-Medianath.”
+Medianath."

-“They clung to it in the hope of Nibbana, and they bend to it.
+"They clung to it in the hope of Nibbana, and they bend to it.
-The Yamsee River came to the ocean center, but they set up Nibbana “Beth”.
+The Yamsee River came to the ocean center, but they set up Nibbana "Beth".

 [Msdiv 178] (#msdiv178) {#msdiv178 .ref .msdiv} (15 - 9)

-[APZ 178.1] (#apz178 .1) {#apz178 .1 .ref .apz} "shall not be in blasphemism” is
+[APZ 178.1] (#apz178 .1) {#apz178 .1 .ref .apz} "shall not be in blasphemism" is
 Mousiness tells to lie.
 Some person here went to the middle of the congregations or The personnel went to the middle or went to the middle of the group or went to the center of Rajakula Got or came forward, Shakshi critiqued 'O man' here,